The Estate of Anastacio Hernandez-Rojas v. United States

 No. 3:11-cv-00522-L-DHB (S.D.
 Cal., Third Amended Complaint filed Mar.
 23, 2012)

-This case challenges CBP and U.S. Border Patrol’s excessive use of force.
-Anastacio Hernandez-Rojas died of a heart attack on May 28, 2010 near the San Ysidro Port of Entry after agents working for the U.S. Border Patrol and Customs and Border Protection beat him and shot him repeatedly with a Taser.
+This case challenges Customs and Border Protection (CBP) and U.S. Border Patrol’s excessive use of force.
+Anastacio Hernandez-Rojas died of a heart attack on May 28, 2010 near the San Ysidro Port of Entry after agents working for the U.S. Border Patrol and CBP beat him and shot him repeatedly with a Taser.
 Cell phone videos taken by witnesses show Hernandez-Rojas, a Mexican national and long-time San Diego resident, on the ground surrounded by agents and calling out for help.
 He was 42 years old.

 In this federal lawsuit brought under Bivens, the Federal Torts Claims Act, and the Alien Tort Claims Act, Hernandez-Rojas’s family alleges that his First and Fourth Amendment rights were violated when agents beat him after he asked for help, using excessive force.
 They also allege that their father’s death has deprived his children of their 14th Amendment due process right to associate with their father.

-Eight agents and four supervisors are named as defendants in the lawsuit.
+Eight agents and four supervisors were named as defendants in the lawsuit.
 They have claimed that using force against Hernandez-Rojas was justified because he posed a threat to the officers.

 On November 6, 2015 the Department of Justice announced that it would not criminally prosecute the agents involved in his death, a decision that angered his family and border-rights advocates.